An American Family: Dispute over Cinema Verite

 The 2011 HBO film Cinema Verite, a fictional examination of the making An American Family, brought to the surface a dispute over the process of making An American Family.

-The film Cinema Verite portrays a clash between the series' creator, Gilbert (played by James Gandolfini), and the cinematographer Alan Raymond (played by Patrick Fugit).
+The film portrays a clash between the series' creator, Gilbert (played by James Gandolfini), and the cinematographer Alan Raymond (played by Patrick Fugit).
 The clash depicted in the film was over the validity of the original series' cinema verite descriptor.
-The film Cinema Verite suggests Gilbert "may have instigated drama and may have overstepped boundaries" during the filming of An American Family, including a rumored relationship between him and Pat Loud (which both parties deny).
+The film suggests Gilbert "may have instigated drama and may have overstepped boundaries" during the filming of An American Family, including a rumored relationship between him and Pat Loud (which both parties deny).

-Alan Raymond and his wife, Susan Raymond, who handled sound on An American Family, served as consultants on the HBO project, but they said they agreed with the "thrust" of Gilbert's series.
+Alan Raymond and his wife, Susan, who handled sound on An American Family, served as consultants on the HBO project, but they said they agreed with the "thrust" of Gilbert's series.
 The Raymonds did have their criticisms.
-Alan Raymond said he and Susan were "at odds with Craig over the treatment of the family.
+Alan said he and Susan were "at odds with Craig over the treatment of the family.
 There were numerous confrontations where we tried to raise the question about whether the experiment was veering off course.”

-Director Robert Pulcini said, “Everybody remembers it a little bit differently or a lot differently depending on what you’re talking about.”
+Director Robert Pulcini said, "Everybody remembers it a little bit differently or a lot differently depending on what you’re talking about."

-Mr. Gilbert saw it differently, defending his approach this way: "I didn’t script a thing.
+Gilbert saw it differently, defending his approach this way: "I didn’t script a thing.
 I didn’t do anything.
 I didn’t negotiate anything.
-I didn’t manipulate anything.”
-He dismissed the HBO film as “a fiction" and offered that "an impossible script" challenged the film.
+I didn’t manipulate anything."
+He dismissed the HBO film as "a fiction" and offered that "an impossible script" challenged the film.

-Cinema Verite screenwriter David Seltzer defended his script, saying, “The critical mass of research was my barometer for what to go with."
+The film's screenwriter David Seltzer defended his script, saying, "The critical mass of research was my barometer for what to go with".
 Seltzer also consulted Pat Loud's book when writing the script.

 Gilbert and the Raymonds shared the opinion that An American Family is unfairly blamed as the progenitor of today's reality television.

 Craig Gilbert

-Gilbert, a copyright lawyer born in New York who worked with songwriters including Irving Berlin, started his film and TV career at WNET-TV, in New York.
+Gilbert was born in New York City; his father was a copyright lawyer who worked with songwriters including Irving Berlin.
+He started his film and TV career at WNET-TV, in New York.
 He produced documentaries about anthropologist Margaret Mead and Christy Brown, a disabled Irish artist.
 Daniel Day-Lewis, in preparation for his Oscar-winning role as Brown for the 1989 movie My Left Foot, consulted Gilbert.
 Gilbert and his wife, Suzanne Stater, separated in the early 1970s shortly before filming began (incidentally, Bill and Pat announce their separation on camera in an episode of the series).
-“The idea for the series was something out of my own life,” Gilbert said to The Washington Post in 1973.
+"The idea for the series was something out of my own life," Gilbert said to The Washington Post in 1973.